agschwender/pilbox/README.md

 The application itself does not include any caching.
 It is recommended that the application run behind a CDN for larger applications or behind varnish for smaller ones.

 Defaults for the application have been optimized for quality rather than performance.
 If you wish to get higher performance out of the application, it is recommended you use a less computationally expensive filtering algorithm and a lower JPEG quality.
-For examples, add the following to the configuration.
+For example, add the following to the configuration.

     # Set default resizing options
     filter = "bicubic"